wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

  Yes,You have need to enable at a time only one from both "Floating Sidebar" and "Social Share Buttons"

+7.Is this mobile friendly OR is this responsive plugin?

+No,this is not a responsibe plugin but you can use our csbwfs addon, Our CSBWFS ADDON is responsive with some new extra features.Please visit on this [site](http://csbwfs.mrwebsolution.in/social-share-buttons-with-floating-sidebar-pro) for check full details about addon.

-7.Is there any demo site where your plugins have been used?
+8.Is there any demo site where your plugins have been used?

- Yes, Please visit on this [site](http://www.mrwebsolution.in/) for check live demo
+ Yes, Please visit on this [site](http://csbwfs.mrwebsolution.in/) for check live demo

 == Screenshots ==